-Constructed by Manhattan/Torcon, A Joint Venture, the U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID) replacement facility at Fort Detrick, Maryland is among the largest, most complex biocontainment facility in the world.
+Constructed by Manhattan/Torcon, A Joint Venture, the U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID) replacement facility at Fort Detrick, Maryland, is among the largest, most complex biocontainment facilities in the world.

 The six-story, 835,000-square-foot research facility contains the largest block of state-of-the-art biosafety level (BSL) 3 and 4 laboratory suites in the U.S. Department of Defense.
 The biosafety laboratory spaces employ many technical enhancements, allowing researchers to work together safely and effectively to respond quickly to critical emerging biological threats, including the world’s deadliest pathogens such as Ebola, for which there is no vaccine.

 The building supports research for agents that are classified as A, B, and C, meaning the specimens range from anthrax to influenza.
 To be able to meet the diverse technology needs of these communicable diseases, the facility contains an assortment of laboratories, support spaces, and general office areas.
 The building includes areas designed for headquarters and administrative offices, research offices, BSL-2 standard laboratories, BSL-3e laboratories, BSL-4 laboratories, U.S. Army Veterinary Medicine ABSL-2, ABSL-3e, and ABSL-4 animal housing (ABSL stands for Animal Bio-Safety Lab).